rdegges/rdegges-blog/articles/2011/the-perfect-django-settings-file.md

-% The Perfect Django Settings File
+Title: The Perfect Django Settings File
-%
+Date: 2011-04-29 08:25
-%
+Author: Randall Degges

-# The Perfect Django Settings File
+Tags: programming, python, django

 I know this isn't the best way to start an article, but *I lied*.
 This article won't show you how to make the perfect Django settings file.
 Instead, it will